Logiqx/gps-details/docs/devices/coros/thoughts/README.md

 The APEX Pro and VERTIX were the latest models at the time, and they provided some really nice features to the community.
 Metrics such as 2 sec, 10 sec, 250 m, 500 m, and NM are great on the water.
 The phone app could also produce a nice session summary, near perfect for social media.

-It was possible to link a GPS-Speedsurfing account with a COROS account, so sessions would be automatically uploaded.
+It was also possible to link a GPS-Speedsurfing account with a COROS account, so sessions would be automatically uploaded.
 It was a great user experience, and it simplified the process of posting sessions after the session, eliminating the need for a laptop and cables.

 ### Issues

-The early models (APEX Pro and VERTIX) used a GNSS receiver from Sony, which to be honest has mediocre GNSS performance at best.
+The early models (APEX Pro and VERTIX) used a GNSS receiver from Sony, which had mediocre GNSS performance at best.
 However, Locosys had stopped producing the GT-31, GW-52, and GW-60 so the community urgently required a successor.

 The willingness of COROS to collaborate, and the convenience of their watches made them a great choice.
 They weren't perfect, but the view was that they could be improved over time.
 It was only later when it become evident that the watches had a variety of issues.

 The APEX 2 Pro, VERTIX 2, and VERTIX 2S initially had significantly improved GNSS performance, thanks to the Airoha AG3335M chipset.
-In May 2024, firmware issues started to occur and that is when things started to go downhill in terms of GNSS performance.
+Sadly in May 2024, firmware issues started to occur and that is when things started to go downhill in terms of GNSS performance.

 Some of the known issues are documented within this website; [investigations](https://logiqx.github.io/gps-details/devices/coros/), and [firmware](https://logiqx.github.io/gps-details/devices/coros/firmware/) details.
 Some of the issues are not even documented, because frankly it takes a lot of time and effort, and I have limited spare time available.